 Digital Asset Management (DAM) System

 Digital assets are the foundation of customer experience.
-Accurate, controlled, and timely access to digital assets is critical for any business.
+Basically, accurate, controlled, and timely access to digital assets is critical for any business.
 This enables finding the right asset to deliver the right customer experience through the right channel.
-Inability to access, archive, manage, modify, organize, and source content from a single source results in a bad user experience.
-A DAM system serves as a tool to centralize digital assets, website content, workflows, and operations across multiple users.
+Correspondingly, inability to access, archive, modify, and source content from a single source results in a bad user experience.
+Moreover, A DAM system serves as a tool to centralize digital assets, content, workflows, and operations across multiple users.

 Enterprise Content Management System (ECMS)